notaustens/MDT-Configuration-Guide/README.md

 4. In the Actions pane, click **Properties** and select the **Rules** tab

-5. The following code block is what I am currently using to guide the deployment process
+5. The following code block is an example of what I am currently using to guide the deployment process:

 ```
 [Settings]